Games

 Naval SITREP cover

 Published first by the Viking Forge and then Clash of Arms, The Naval SITREP has been published continuously since October of 1994.
 It supports all three tactical naval games of the Admiralty Trilogy: Fear God & Dread Nought, Command at Sea, and Harpoon.
 Offering scenarios, statistics on new weapons, and articles on all aspects of naval warfare, it is currently published twice a year.
-Current and back issues of The Naval SITREP are available electronically through MAGWEB.

 Harpoon SITREP cover